 Who is this course for?

-Language teachers of all AI proficiency levels keen to develop their skills in creating tailored teaching and learning resources.
+Language teachers of all stages keen to develop their skills in creating tailored teaching and learning resources.

 This NESA-accredited course supports teachers in designing tasks and assessments that align with the NSW K–10 Modern Languages framework.
-Participants will explore task-supported curriculum design, with a focus on integrating syllabus content and skills into purposeful, engaging learning experiences.
+Participants will explore task-supported curriculum design, with a focus on integrating syllabus content and skills to create purposeful, engaging learning experiences for students.

 Who is this course for?